Awarding body recognition

 To enquire about recognition, please email us at: email@example.com

 We will ask you to tell us why you want to be recognised by us.
 This will help determine if recognition is right for you.
 To proceed with your application, you will then need to formally apply.

 This will mean that you provide us with sufficient evidence of your ability to meet our requirements as set out in our Criteria for General Recognition.

 - Part 1: Completion of the preliminary application form

 Following an initial enquiry, an eligible applicant will be invited to complete and submit a preliminary application form.
 This form will focus on Wales specific information which will include your business plan for Wales and details of predicted or actual demand for your qualifications.

 If your preliminary application is considered sufficient you will be invited to complete a full recognition application.

 - Part 2: Completion of full application form

 Following submission of the full application, we will conduct an administrative check for completeness.
 Once we are satisfied the application is complete, we will assess the application against the Criteria for General Recognition.
-We aim to reach our decision within 3 months of starting our review, after which we will report back to you.
+We aim to reach our decision within 3 months of starting our review, but this may take up to 6 months when dealing with complex cases or during periods of high demand.
+Once our review is complete we will report back to you.

 Ending or amending your recognition